Tow training – why and how we do basic training via tow

 - Layout – The pilot will lay out the glider behind him.
 Depending on the wind speed, he may face forward for a forward inflation (calm – light winds) or he may

 face towards the rear for a reverse inflation (light winds or greater).
 Most new pilots are more comfortable doing forward inflations until they have practiced their kiting skills.

-the tow, such as the towline suddenly jamming, it will break and disconnect the pilot from the tow.
-There is also a bright orange drogue parachute attached between the weak-link and the
+such as the towline suddenly jamming, it will break and disconnect the pilot from the tow.
+There is also a bright orange drogue parachute attached between the weak-link and the tow line to

-tow line to aid in recovering the tow line after the tow.
-It also allows a tow assistant to easily spot the end of the tow line in order to bring it back to the launch area.
+aid in recovering the tow line after the tow.
+It also allows the TO to easily spot the end of the tow line in order to bring it back to the launch area.
 The tow line stretches out about 1/4 mile in

 front, then goes through a pulley mounted high on a truck, and then all the way back to the winch which is very close to where the pilot begins the tow.
 The tow operator has a special knife (hook knife) that he